 The following solution corresponds to the key issue #8 describing the group management using the procedures in SEAL TS 23.434 [9].

-Editor's Note: The solution alignment based on inclusion of SEAL in the architecture figure is FFS.

 6.4.2 Solution description for establishing a group

 The solution in SEAL TS 23.434 [9] subclause 10.3.3 is used for group creation in MSGin5G Service.
-The 5GMSGS Client (or the Application Server) acts as the Group management client and the MSGin5G Server acts as the Group management server as specified in 3GPP TS 23.434 [9].
+The MSGin5G Client (or the Application Server) interacts with the Group management client of the SEAL group management service and the MSGin5G Server interacts with the Group management server of the SEAL group management service specified in 3GPP TS 23.434 [9].

 6.4.3 Solution description for adding UEs to the group or removing UEs from the group

 The solution in SEAL TS 23.434[9] subclause 10.3.5.2 is used for adding UEs to the group or removing UEs from the group in MSGin5G Service.
-The 5GMSGS Client (or the Application Server) acts as the Group management client and the MSGin5G Server acts as the Group management server as specified in 3GPP TS 23.434 [9].
+The MSGin5G Client (or the Application Server) interacts with the Group management client of the SEAL group management service and the MSGin5G Server interacts with the Group management server of the SEAL group management service specified in 3GPP TS 23.434 [9].

 6.4.4 Solution description for configuration of a maximum number of members in a group

 The solution in SEAL TS 23.434[9] subclause 10.3.6.1 is used for configuration of a maximum number of members in a group in MSGin5G Service.
-The 5GMSGS Client (or the Application Server) acts as the Group management client and the MSGin5G Server acts as the Group management server as specified in 3GPP TS 23.434 [9].
+The MSGin5G Client (or the Application Server) interacts with the Group management client of the SEAL group management service and the MSGin5G Server interacts with the Group management server of the SEAL group management service specified in 3GPP TS 23.434 [9].

-6.4.5 Solution evaluation
+6.4.5 Solution description for group notification interworking using SEAL